 There are no fees payable when filing an FIR.
 A copy of the FIR is also given to the complainant without any charge.

 What can you do if the police refuse to register your FIR?

-If the offence is a non-cognizable offence, the police may refuse to file an FIR.
-In such cases, you may file a complaint in instead.
-Refusing to file an FIR in cognizable criminal offence is an offence in itself.
-In such cases you may choose to do one of three things:
+If the offence is non-cognizable, the police may refuse to file an FIR.
+In such cases, you may file a complaint instead.
+Refusing to file an FIR in a cognizable criminal offence is an offence.
+In such cases, you may choose to do one of three things:

 - Approach the Superintendent of Police to register the FIR

 - File a complaint at the jurisdictional court

 - File a complaint at the Karnataka Lokayukta

 What happens to an FIR after it is recorded?

 Four copies of an FIR are made after it has been registered.
 One copy is kept by the police station, and the others are sent to the Circle Inspector, Superintendent of Police and magistrate with jurisdiction over the area.
 A police enquiry will be started immediately after an FIR is registered.

 A team will be sent to the place where the offence occurred to collect evidence in the form of photographs, material evidence and witness statements.
 A report on the FIR must be given to a magistrate within 60 days if the offence was committed in the past seven years or within 90 days if the offence was committed more than seven years ago.
 It is important to note that filing a false report is punishable by law.
 If you can file an online FIR, choose that over the physical one.
 Let technology revolutionise the way we work.